This is the right time for you to learn Chinese.

 Authentic video content—such as live interviews, street scenes, casual conversations and movies made for native speakers—provides a glimpse into the everyday language spoken by natives.

 Among the online sites which teach Chinese through large amounts of multimedia content, FluentU is the best in our humble opinion.
-Through an innovative interface and lesson structure, users can learn Mandarin while they watch (Chinese) TV.

 You simply pick the video you want to watch, and you’re off.
 Through nifty interactive captions, you’ll learn Chinese from what’s being said.
 Once the video is complete, you can then test yourself on what you’ve learned in the video so as to ensure that the information sticks in your brain.
 You can even use learn mode features like vocabulary lists and multimedia flashcards to really reinforce newly-learned language.